Aish2334/NLP-Technical-Documentation/docs/source/unsupervised_applications/topic_modelling/latent_dirichlet_allocation.rst

    **P(word w | topic t)**: represents the proportion of assignments to topic t, over all documents d, that comes from word w.

 *Step-4*:
-Reassign word w a new topic t’, where we choose topic t’ with probability p(topic t’ | document d)* p(word w | topic t’) This generative model predicts the probability that topic t’ generate word w.
+Reassign word w a new topic t’, where we choose topic t’ with probability p(topic t’ | document d)* p(word w | topic t’).
+This generative model predicts the probability that topic t’ generate word w.

 *Step-5*: